devjabber/MitsubishiElectricWidget/README.md

 Additionally there is a unit test project for testing the main functionality for each shape to ensure it complies with requirements.

+Visual Studio 2022 Professional was the IDE used for development.

 ## Assumptions

 * Basic attribute based validations included to ensure dimensions like width of a rectangle or radius of a circle are not negative.